Friends of St. Avips | Joplin MO

 History

 Mary Stanley was elected general chairman of the original ball committee, which called itself “The Friends of St. Avips.”
-The other charter members of the organization were: Pat Axelson (Mrs. Robert), Peach Craig (Mrs. Irwin F.), Gene Craig (Mrs. Richard N.), Geneva Easley (Mrs. Harry), Delpha Eberle (Mrs. Jean F.), Harriet Havens (Mrs. C.H., Jr.), Virginia Hickey (Mrs. Larry), Mary Evelyn Ivie (Mrs. John N.), Esther Jones (Mrs. J.T.), Maridan Kassab (Mrs. Anthony R.), Collette Leffen (Mrs. John S.), Frances Miller (Mrs. T.D.), Jeanne Pate (Mrs. H. Preston), Elizabeth Post (Mrs. Winfred L.), Shirley Ramsour (Mrs. Bart J.), Sue Thompson (Mrs. Max E.), Mary Curtis Warten (Mrs. Henry), and Mary Wooldridge (Mrs. Bart F.).
+The other charter members of the organization were: Pat Axelson (Mrs. Robert), Peach Craig (Mrs. Irwin F.), Gene Craig (Mrs. Richard N.), Geneva Easley (Mrs. Harry), Delpha Eberle (Mrs. Jean F.), Harriet Havens (Mrs. C.H., Jr.).
+Virginia Hickey (Mrs. Larry), Mary Evelyn Ivie (Mrs. John N.).
+Esther Jones (Mrs. J.T.), Maridan Kassab (Mrs. Anthony R.), Collette Leffen (Mrs. John S.), Fances Miller (Mrs. T.D.), Jeanne Pate (Mrs. H. Preston), Elizabeth Post (Mrs. Winfred L.), Shirley Ramsour (Mrs. Bart J.), Sue Thompson (Mrs. Max E.), Mary Curtis Warten (Mrs. Henry), and Mary Wooldridge (Mrs. Bart F.).

 The first St. Avips Ball was held April 16, 1963, in the Joplin Club of the Connor Hotel.
 Two hundred and twenty guests took part in a grand march to open the festivities, then danced to the music of Russ Carlyle’s orchestra, and dined by candlelight at an elegant midnight supper.
 A high point of the evening was the presentation of a bracelet charm designed by Norma Butterfield, to Agnes Spiva (Mrs. George A.).
-The Friends of St. Avips honored Mr. and Mrs. Spiva for their considerable support and financial aid through the years to Spiva Art Center.
+The Friends of St. Avips honor Mr. and Mrs. Spiva for their considerable support and financial aid through the years to Spiva Art Center.

-The first Ball was so successful that The Friends of St. Avips became a permanent body of volunteer women whose efforts would be devoted to furthering interest in, and giving financial assistance to Spiva Art Center.
+The first Ball was so successful that The Friends of St. Avips became a permanent body of volunteer women whose efforts would be devoted to furthering interest in and giving financial assistance to Spiva Art Center.

 In January 1964, the society increased its membership to thirty women, and created a special category for Agnes Spiva as an honorary member of The Friends of St. Avips.
-In 1970 the society was enlarged again to 35, and in 2002 to the present membership of 40 women.

 Through the years the committee has honored members who have made substantial contributions to the cultural life of the community through the arts.
-In 1966, Dr. and Mrs. Winfred L. Post have presented a special award for outstanding service to Spiva Art Center.
+In 1966, Dr. and Mrs. Windfred L Post were presented a special award for outstanding service to Spiva Art Center.
 In 1968, Mr. and Mrs. Henry Warten were honored with a gift for outstanding service to the community through active participation and leadership in various cultural organizations.
 In 1981, Mary Stanley Murray (Mrs. John), was honored for her dedication to The Friends of St. Avips as our first chairman as well as her untiring devotion throughout the years.
-An engraved silver tray was presented to Spiva Art Center in her honor and a small replica was given to Mrs. Murray.
-A gold charm was presented to Mary Wooldridge (Mrs. Bart F.) in 1983 as a memento of our love and appreciation for her many years of loyal service.
+An engraved silver tray was presented to Spiva Art Center in her honor and a small replica given to Mrs. Murray.
+A gold charm was presented to Mary Wooldridge (Mrs. Bart F.), in 1983 as a memento of our love and appreciation for her many years of loyal service.

 In 1999 an art auction was added to the event, offering original works of area artists, as well as increasing the support The Friends of St. Avips can give to the art center.
 An underwriting committee was also added to help defray the expenses of the ball.